Chun-Yang/leetcode/README.md

   - for binary search, when you use lo <= hi, the loop may never stop. for example: search 2 in [3, 4]
+- 75. Sort Colors
+  - move one position in while loop may simplify the logic